wallahiIamfinished/ghl_2/Docs.md

 # JN Client 360 — Codebase Documentation

 A worker-facing client dashboard that embeds inside GoHighLevel (GHL) as an iframe.
-It shows a searchable client list, and a per-client "360" view that pulls real data from GHL and presents it on one screen.
+It gives Julio's team a searchable client list, a per-client "360" view that pulls real data from GHL, and a portfolio-level **Growth Intelligence** view for running the book by value and cost-to-serve.

-This document is written for a **collaborator picking up the codebase**.
-It
-covers: what the system is, how data flows, what every file does, where to make common changes, what's real vs. demo, and how to deploy a new location.
+Written for a **collaborator picking up the codebase**: what the system is, how data flows, what every file does, where to change things, and the exact real-vs- demo split so nothing gets misrepresented in front of a client.

-> **Audience note:** you do not need deep React experience to maintain this.
+> **Maintainer note:** you do not need deep React experience.
+Plain React, no
-> The app is plain React with no router and no state library.
-All styling is
+> router, no state library — just `useState`.
+All styling is inline `<style>`
-> inline `<style>` blocks (no Tailwind, no CSS framework).
-Each component is a
+> blocks per component (no Tailwind).
+Each screen is one file.
-> single file.

 ---

 ## 1. What this is, in one paragraph

-The browser app is **static React built by Vite** and hosted on **Netlify**.
-The React code never talks to GHL directly — it calls **Netlify Functions** (small serverless endpoints in `netlify/functions/`) which hold the GHL API token server-side and return clean, pre-shaped JSON.
+The browser app is **static React built by Vite**, hosted on **Netlify**.
+React never calls GHL directly — it calls **Netlify Functions** (serverless endpoints in `netlify/functions/`) that hold the GHL token server-side and return clean, pre-shaped JSON.
 The app is embedded in GHL via a **Custom Menu Link (iFrame)**.
-One deployment serves one GHL sub-account ("location"); the location ID is baked into `src/App.jsx`.
+One deployment serves one GHL sub-account ("location"), set in `src/App.jsx`.

 ```
 Browser (React, in GHL iframe)